TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

 .. literalinclude:: ../includes/tzinfo_examples.py

-Note that there are unavoidable subtleties twice per year in a :class:`tzinfo` subclass accounting for both standard and daylight time, at the DST transition points.
+Note that there are unavoidable subtleties twice per year in a :class:`tzinfo` subkundi accounting for both standard and daylight time, at the DST transition points.
 For concreteness, consider US Eastern (UTC -0500), where EDT begins the minute after 1:59 (EST) on the second Sunday in March, and ends the minute after 1:59 (EDT) on the first Sunday in November::